-Over 120 children in Orange County have fallen out of 2nd story windows in the last five years.
-Window fall injuries include fractures, traumatic brain injuries, and potentially death, with children ages 0-5 being the most at-risk.
-Through education, public awareness, advocacy, and resource allocation, The Raise Foundation and Orange County's Child Abuse Prevention Council believe pediatric window falls in Orange County can be reduced and prevented.
+Over 120 children in Orange County have fallen out of 2nd story or higher windows in the last five years.
+Window fall injuries include, but are not limited to: bone fractures and breaks, traumatic brain injuries, neck and abdominal injuries, and fatalities.
+The majority of falls occur with a window screen in place and are most prevalent among children ages 0-5.
+Through education, public awareness, advocacy, and resource allocation, The Raise Foundation and Orange County's Child Abuse Prevention Council believe the incidence of pediatric window falls can be significantly reduced.

 Pediatric window falls are one of the leading causes of traumatic injury of children, ages 0-15, in Orange County.
 Since 2015, window falls have been on the rise with at least 28 reported pediatric window falls in 2020.
 The Raise Foundation and Orange County's Child Abuse Prevention Council aim to reduce and prevent pediatric window fall occurrences in Orange County through comprehensive public awareness campaigns, community and professional educational workshops, provision and connection to resources such as window locks and window guards at local Family Resource Center sites, and countywide advocacy for systemic window fall prevention strategies.

 Window falls are preventable.
 With children ages 0-6 being the most at-risk of window fall injury or harm, prevention strategies for families and the community are key.